12 million

 Girls and women who have survived child marriage are speaking out and sharing their experiences to raise awareness and advocate for change.

-Take Action Against Child Marriage
+Take Action Against Teenage marriage

 Support Girls' Education